-Vertex will continue to hold and attend quarterly meetings with the following stakeholders over the next three year period to discuss Vertex's proposed operations at the Reward Gold Mine:

-- NSW National Parks and Wildlife Services;

-- Bathurst Regional Council; and

-- Hill End Community.

-Further Vertex will continue to sponsor and assist with the Hill End and Hargraves baiting program.
+Vertex will continue to hold and attend quarterly meetings with the following stakeholders over the next three year period to discuss Vertex's proposed operations at the Reward Gold Mine: NSW National Parks and Wildlife Services; Bathurst Regional Council; and Hill End Community.
+Further Vertex will continue to sponsor and assist with the Hill End and Hargraves baiting program, working with LLS and NPWS for other pest animal control programs.